BOSSIP Exclusive: Designer Brittany DeShields Dishes On Her Bombshell Brand Worn By Megan Thee Stallion

 A black designer whose clothing line accentuates copious curves is speaking out.

 Brittany DeShields has harnessed her sewing skills, penchant for fashion, and uncontested black girl magic into a successful 6-figure empire.
-The HBCU grad is setting trends with her Brittany Deshields Brand that’s caught the eye of celebs including Megan Thee Stallion whose poured her curves into DeShields’ bangin’ bodysuits and skirts.
+The HBCU grad is setting trends with her Brittany Deshields Brand that’s caught the eye of celebs including Megan Thee Stallion who pours her curves into DeShields’ bangin’ bodysuits and skirts.

 This inspiring entrepreneur recently spoke with BOSSIP about her self made designs, her innate skill set, and her celeb clients who can’t get enough of her flirty, feminine pieces.